wyuinche/mitum-js-util/README.md

 'mitum-currency' supports various kinds of operations, but 'mitum-js-util' will provide these frequently used operations.

-In addition, 'mitum-js-util' provides three operations of 'mitum-data-blocksign',
+In addition, 'mitum-js-util' provides two operations of 'mitum-document'.

-* `Create-Documents` creates an document with filehash.
-* `Sign-Documents` signs the document.

-And it supports two operations of 'mitum-blockcity'.

-* `Create-Documents` creates an document with document id.
+* `Create-Documents` creates an document.
-* `Update-Documents` update the content of the document.
+* `Update-Documents` update the state of the document.

+And now, this sdk supports two models implemented based on 'mitum-document', `mitum blocksign` and `mitum blockcity`.

+'mitum blocksign' provides one more additional operation, `Sign-Documents`.

+Available document types for each models are like below.

+* Use only one document type, 'blocksign' document for 'mitum blocksign'.
+* Use four document types, 'user, 'land', 'vote', and 'history' for 'mitum blockcity'.

 ### Generator